-Since modules cannot be directly imported during analysis, this function spawns a subprocess importing the module and returning the value of its file attribute.
+Since modules cannot be directly imported during analysis, this function spawns a subprocess importing this module and returning the value of this module's file attribute.

 Parameters package (str) - Fully-qualified name of this module.

 Returns Absolute path of this module.